 Visits to the centre are free, but in order to maintain this, we rely on the sales from our Forge Cafe and Showroom to help maintain the site.
 For this reason, we kindly request that visitors refrain from bringing picnics from home and purchase refreshments on site.
 The only exception is school trips where children are allowed packed lunches, thank you for understanding.

 Since our Centre is a working site, visits to the Ironworks are recommended for groups of children over the age of 10.
 With a lot of metalworking to see and sculptures to view, these trips can be very educational for children of this age and above.
-The children can see a Blacksmith at work in the forge, learn how to melt precious metals, create beautiful Jewellery with the Silversmith, or even learn the art of flower arranging, there's something to please everyone!
+The children can see our resident artists at work, learn how to melt precious metals, create beautiful Jewellery with the Silversmith, or even learn the art of ceramics and pottery.
+There's something to please everyone!

 There are a number of T&C’s that we ask all visitors to comply with to ensure they remain safe when visiting.
 The Centre is a working site with uneven ground, so we ask that you take care.
 Please click here to visit the T&C's page so you are informed of these risks in advance and how to ensure you have a safe and enjoyable visit.
 Please also note, that on days where there are high winds and wet weather – we do ask that visitors remain indoors.